Eurostar Channel Tunnel: The Train 🚄🚶

 Why the Eurotunnel is not open to pedestrians

 The Channel Tunnel is only designed for shuttle trains carrying vehicles.
 There are no platforms, seating areas or safe walkways inside the tunnel itself.
-Foot passengers cannot board LeShuttle.
-That is why Eurostar operates as a separate train service with its own stations and platforms.
+Foot passengers cannot board LeShuttle without a car.
+That is why Eurostar operates as a separate train service, connecting large cities with its own stations and platforms.

 Eurostar destinations and journey times